Pie Susu Bali

 • Divide the dough into 18-gram pieces.
 You should end up with 48 pieces.
 Roll each piece of dough into a ball.

 • Next, make the filling.
-In a large mixing bowl, add the milk or water, sweetened condensed milk, sugar, egg yolks, vanilla extract, cornstarch, and salt.
+In a large mixing bowl, add the milk or water, sweetened condensed milk, sugar, egg yolks, vanilla extract, milk paste if using, cornstarch, and salt.
 Beat gently, until throughly combined the sugar is dissolved.
-Optionally, let rest for 1 hour, before proceeding with the next step.
+Mixing gently prevents any bubbles from forming.

-• Preheat the oven to 160 degrees C, fan off.
-Place the rack on the bottom rung of the oven [See Note 1].
+• Preheat the oven to 170 degrees C, fan off.
+Place the rack on the bottom rung of the oven.

 • Ladle the filling into the tart shells, about a tablespoon each.
 You should have just enough filling, with no leftovers.

-• Bake in the preheated oven, until slightly caramelized around the edges of the filling, about 1 hour.
+• Bake in the preheated oven, until filling is set and slightly caramelized around the edges, about 45 minutes.

 Notes